Sumba Island National Parks

-The forests are Yawila, Poronumbu, Manupeu, Langgaliru, Wanggameti-Tabundung, Tanjung Ngunju, Lulundilu and Luko Meldo.
-However, a 1998 government decree had only accredited to areas as national parks: the Manupeu-Tanadaru and Wanggameti-Langgaliru national parks.
+There are at least 8 forests that cover Sumba Island; however, a 1998 government decree had only accredited to some areas as national parks: the Manupeu-Tanadaru and Wanggameti-Langgalira national parks (shortened as MaTaLaWa National Park) in West Sumba regency.
 Both of them have the largest unseparated forest areas in Sumba, each having unique biodiversity.
 They also serve as water catchment areas for local communities.

-Mount Wanggameti is the highest point on Sumba Island.
+Mount Wanggamet is the highest point on Sumba Island.
 It represents all types of forest found on Sumba, including elfin forest, which is rare.
-The forest is home to 77 bird species, including Walik Rawamanu (Ptilinopus dohertyi) and Walet Sarang-putih (Aerodramus fuciphagus) two of six endemicbirds.
+The forest is home to 77 bird species, including Walik Rawamam (Ptilinopus dohertyi) and Walet Sarang-putih (Aerodramus fuciphagus) two of six endemic birds.

-The studies also identified 43 butterfly species, three of those being endemic to Nusa Tenggara.
+As many as 43 butterfly species have been identified within the national park, and three of those being endemic to Nusa Tenggara.
 Vegetation has a large variety of structure and composition.

-National Park Manupeu-Tanadaru lies in East and West Sumba regions, Lewa District, Katiku Tana, Walaka and Loli, Langgaliru village, Watumbelar, Kangeli, Konda Maloba, Umamanu, Matayangu and Katiku Laku.
+National Park Manupeu-Tanadaru lies in East and West Sumba regions, Lewa District, Katiku Tana, Walaka and Loli, Langgaliru village, Watumbelar, Kangeli, Konda Maloba, Umamano, Matayanga and Katika Laku.

-The total area is 28,429 hectares.
-Langgaliru is part of Praimamonguditasforest block.
-Most of Manupeu is hilly and steep, and ranges from sea levelto 600 meters above sea level.
+The total areas 28,429 hectares.
+Most of Manupeu is hilly and steep, and ranges from sea level to 600 meters above sea level.
 Wet evergreen forest is found in Mount Manupeu.
 The geological base is formed of Neogene and Paleogene limestone and some areas of volcanic rock.

 The region has beautiful views of waterfalls, beaches and traditional culture invaluable for tourism industry development.
 The forest area plays an important role in the local people’s daily lives.

-The biggest problem facing the Sumba forest is fire.
-Many people practicethe slash and burn technique to open up land for farming, and this is difficult to control.
+The biggest problem facing the Sumba’s Forest is fire.
+Many people practice the slash and burn technique to open up land for farming, and this is difficult to control.